 "Freedom on the Move by Sea: Evidence of Maritime Escape Strategies in American Newspaper Runaway Slave Advertisements."
 In Sailing to Freedom: Maritime Dimensions of the Underground Railroad, Timothy Walker, editor.
 Amherst, MA: University of Massachusetts Press, 2021.

-"Freedom in Fiction: Trickster Tales and American Slavery."
-In Atrocity in Children's Literature, Victory Nesfield and Philip Smith, editors.
-Albany, NY: SUNY Press.
-(Forthcoming).
+"Freedom in Fiction: Trickster Tales and Enslavement in the United States."
+In Representing Childhood and Atrocity, Victoria Nesfield and Philip Smith, editors.
+Albany, NY: SUNY Press, 2022."